Nyhavn in Copenhagen

 When we drive into a city, we choose hotels that either include parking garages or offer valet parking so we don’t need to search for a spot on the street.

-Where to Find Apartments
+Where to Find Self-Catering Accommodations

 View from our apartment in Porto, Portugal over the Douro River